matrix-org/matrix-spec-proposals/proposals/1730-cs-api-in-login-response.md

 ### Have all users on one homeserver

-In many situtations, it might be more appropriate to have a single homeserver, so users' MXids would look like `@user:ac.cdl` instead of `@user:eng.ac.cdl`.
+In many situations, it might be more appropriate to have a single homeserver, so users' MXids would look like `@user:ac.cdl` instead of `@user:eng.ac.cdl`.